top of page

 DANI DAVIS (Director): Dani is an Emmy award winning writer, a Tony nominated Broadway producer, a Helen Hayes Award recipient, a critically acclaimed theater and choreographer, a film director, a television producer, and entertainment entrepreneur.
 Direction Choreography: Cindy of Arc, (off-Broadway, regional, film); Handel's Messiah Rocks (7 Emmy nominations, 3 wins Sony/PBS, National Tour; Kenny Rogers, A Christmas Gift (Hallmark).
 Selected Regional: The UMPO Series Summer Blockbusters: Jaws at the White Lotus; Mama Mia (Broadway World Award-Direction); The Full Monty (Broadway World Award-Choreography) among others.
 Producing: Broadway and National Tours: Little Women, The Musical (2 tony Award nominations, Drama Desk nominations); The Lonesome West (4 Tony nominations); Billy Elliot (Helen Hayes Award for producing); Shrek, the Musical; The Wedding Singer; Flashdance; Little Women, the Musical.

-NATE PATTEN (Music Supervisor) Broadway: Charlie and the Chocolate Factory, Beauty and the Beast, The Prom.
+NATE PATTEN (Music Supervisor) is a New York based director, music director, and writer.
+He was most recently the music director for the hit Broadway revival of Elf.
+Other Broadway: Charlie and the Chocolate Factory, Beauty and the Beast, The Prom.

 Untitled design-8.png